Moving to NYC in 2026: 40x Rent Rule, Broker Fees, Borough Pick

 Use DwellCheck to Verify Before You Apply

-Before committing to any apartment, check the building's health score on DwellCheck.
-Our platform analyzes HPD violations, DOB complaints, 311 reports, and safety data to reveal issues that may not be visible during a 15-minute apartment tour.
+Before committing to any apartment, check the building's health score.
+Our platform analyzes HPD violations, DOB complaints, 311 reports, and safety data to reveal issues not visible during a 15-minute tour.

 Once you've secured your apartment, these administrative and practical tasks establish your foundation as a New York resident.